GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ``````

-### Step 2: Open the project in QGIS and load the model in the QGIS Model Designer
+### Step 2: Open the project in QGIS and load the model in the QGIS Model Designer <a id="step-2-open-the-project-in-qgis-and-load-the-model-in-the-qgis-model-designer"></a>

 ```{figure} /fig/MAD_Trigger_workflow_Step2.png
 ---